 Due Diligence

-Investors seeking to start a business, sell or buy property, or invest in a business operating in Guyana should seek the services of a reputable lawyer and certified accountant with knowledge of the Guyanese market and government to assist with filings, registrations, licenses, and legal paperwork.
+Investors seeking to start a business, buy or sell property, or invest in a business operating in Guyana should seek the services of a reputable lawyer and certified accountant with knowledge of the Guyanese market and government to assist with filings, registrations, licenses, and legal paperwork.
 Additionally, understanding the market and having a feasibility study completed may be advantageous.
 Guyana offers consulting companies, investment banking, and accountants which can assist the due-diligence process on a business.